 USDA Approves Five New Hemp Programs, Changes Hemp Testing Rules

-The USDA also announced changes to its hemp testing requirements; the agency is now moving to delay the enforcement of certain requirements included in its Interim Final Rule (IFR) on the Domestic Hemp Production Program.
+The USDA also announced changes to its hemp testing requirements; the agency is now moving to

 This includes a requirement that would have mandated hemp testing to be done exclusively through laboratories registered with the Drug Enforcement Administration (DEA), and a further requirement that would have made it compulsory for producers to use a DEA-registered reverse distributor or law enforcement to dispose of ‘hot hemp’ plants that exceeded allowable tetrahydrocannabinol (THC) limits.

 Two states and three tribes receive hemp plan approvals